cenfun/monocart-coverage-reports/README.md

             // Problem: not every block is branch, and the first block is actually function. if (block.functionName && i === 0) {
                 // v8-to-istanbul: count range as function here.
-                // Problem: there is no function name if the function is anonymous or expression.
             }
         } else if (block.functionName) {
             // v8-to-istanbul: count range as function here.
-            // Problem: same as above function.
         }
     }
 });